r3tr0xCTF/r3tr0xctf.github.io/_posts/2026-02-10-Hacking-AVGs-AMRs.md

 The "Ghost in the Machine" isn't a sci-fi trope—it's what happens when we connect legacy protocols to the internet.
 As we bridge the gap between bits and atoms, security can't be an "extra" feature.
 It’s a safety requirement.

 Ready to try it yourself?
-Check out my Demo Setup Guide to fire up the Gazebo lab.
+Check out my Demo Setup Guide to fire up the Gazebo lab, just ping me for the info :)